Kholeif/Goal-Line-Technology/README.md

 Our goal is to develop an executable file , through it we can upload a video and detects whether the ball has crossed the line completely or not.
 In other words it decides if it’s a GOAL or NO GOAL.

+# For Testing :
+open ( final project with gui ) folder, and execute image.exe file , then upload any video and test it .

 # Work Distribution :

 Names                    | IDs                                                                                                                                                                                                                                                                                                                                            | Contribution